‘World’s Oldest Man’ Reveals His Longevity Secrets

 The official world’s oldest man according to The Guinness Book of World Records, is Japanese lumberjack Masazo Nonaka, 112, who was born on July 25, 1905.

-Mbah Gotho, an Indonesian man died a year ago this month at a purported age of 146, but his birthdate was not independently verified.
+Mbah Gotho, an Indonesian man, died a year ago this month at a purported age of 146, but his birthdate was not independently verified.

 Garcia Hernandez currently lives with his daughter on a family farm in northern Mexico.
 He and his late wife raised five children.
 The family now includes 15 grandchildren and six great-grandchildren.